-With no consensus on our question, we headed back to Parkway Bakery and Tavern for Po Boys.
-We loved it there during our last New Orleans visit, and we wanted our friends Heidi and Karl to experience the delicious sandwiches for themselves.
+With no consensus on our question, we headed back to Parkway Bakery and Tavern for Po Boys and beer.
+We loved it there during our last New Orleans visit, and we wanted our friends to experience the delicious sandwiches for themselves.

 Parkway Bar and Tavern

 Parkway Bar and Tavern is a couple miles away from the heart of the French Quarter.
-It’s just a Canal streetcar ride and a short walk to the Mid-City eatery.
+Don’t be afraid of the distance – it’s just a Canal streetcar ride and a short walk to the Mid-City eatery.

-You might think you’re going off the beaten track until you arrive to find a large number of locals and tourists queued up for their New Orleans Po Boy fix.
+As you approach Parkway, you might think you’ve gone off the beaten track.
+Don’t worry – regardless of the time of your visit you will likely arrive to find a large number of locals and tourists queued up for their New Orleans po boy fix.

 The restaurant is rife with history, kitsch and historic kitsch.
+The walls are filled with memorabilia including old menus.
 Dating back to 1911, the restaurant is entitled to that.

-Finding a good drink is never a problem in New Orleans.
+Finding a drinks in New Orleansis never a problem even when you’re main goal is a po boy.
 At Parkway Bakery and Tavern, the double bloody mary is both cost-effective and delicious.
 Get it extra spicy bloody mary if your taste buds and stomach can handle it.
 Highly recommended!

 After you order your drinks, it’s time to focus on the main attraction.
 At the end of the day, Parkway Bakery and Tavern is all about the Po Boys.
 Is it the crispy French bread?
 Is it the way that the hot sauce clings to the fresh ingredients?
 Does it matter why it tastes so darned good?